-Most STAAR tests are given in the spring, depending on your child’s grade level.
+Grades 3–8 STAAR tests are given in the spring.
+End-of-course assessments (EOC) are given throughout the year.
 Download this calendar to find out when your child will be tested in the coming school year.

 High School STAAR Overview

-High school students who entered the ninth grade in the 2011–2012 school year or later must take and pass certain required courses and end-of-course exams to graduate from a Texas public high school.
-These are English I, English II, algebra I, biology, and U.S. history.
-If a student takes and passes any of these end-of-course exams in middle school, those scores will count toward their state testing requirements for graduation.
+High school students who entered the ninth grade in the 2011–2012 school year or later must take and pass certain required courses and EOC assessments to graduate from a Texas public high school.
+These are English I, English II, Algebra I, Biology, and U.S. history.
+If a student takes and passes any of these EOC assessments end-of-course exams in middle school, those scores will count toward their state testing requirements for graduation.
 For more information on the STAAR for high school students, download this PDF.

 Language Proficiency Assessment Committees

-LPACs make testing decisions for English language learners, including test accommodations, alternate tests, etc.
+LPACs make testing decisions for English learners, including test accommodations, alternate tests, etc.

 Testing Accommodations for Students

 With Special Needs